mentainha/m3o/showcase/README.md

 ## Getting Started

-Build a web app using the M3O apis.
-Host is using the [M3O Apps](https://m3o.com/app) service for free or a similar hosting provider.
+Build a web app using the M3O APIs.
+Host it using the [M3O Apps](https://m3o.com/app) service for free or a similar hosting provider.
 See [helloworld](https://github.com/m3o/helloworld) for an example.
 Once you've built the app, submit it in a PR here including a screenshot and we'll feature it on the website.
 That's it!